 - Understand the key Legal requirements relating to Manual Handling of Loads in the Workplace.

-- Be able to effectively delivery of a Practical Manual Handling lesson – covering Theoretical and Practical elements, using the Anderlift Manual Handling Presentation.
+- Be able to effectively deliver a Practical Manual Handling lesson – covering Theoretical and Practical elements, using the Anderlift Manual Handling Presentation.

 - Understand the basic Anatomy of the Spine, Work Physiology, Fitness and Flexibility, Biomechanics and the nature of back and other musculoskeletal injuries.